 Images via: cosmopolitan.com and gq-magazine.co.uk

 In this category, we actually got an exact draw!
 And it was between two of the most popular, affordable, loved-by-Gen-Z brands on the internet: the Ordinary and CeraVe.
 The Ordinary has actually won in this category every year I've been running this survey so far, and I'm not surprised; though their product range is difficult to navigate, they make effective single-ingredient actives affordable and accessible.
-Whilst my preference tends to be for blends of actives, there are still a number of their products that are strong enough to stay in my rotation after years of repurchasing, which says a lot!
+Whilst my preference tends to be for blends of actives, there are still a number of their products that are brilliant enough to stay in my rotation after years of repurchasing, which says a lot!

 CeraVe is a little simpler and also very affordable.
 They have some gentle acne-care products but primarily their range is focused on maintaining skin health, so it makes sense that it's so popular with younger audiences.
 They're functional and unglamourous products, but I kind of love that these products are so popular - they will suit most skin types, it's difficult to overdo these sorts of ingredients and most people will be able to afford them!